 The Los Angeles school’s college-level conservatory competes with Juilliard, and its music and dance programs for younger students are nationally renowned as well.
 But the school was stuck with a seven-year-old legacy website that was intended only to be a temporary, stop-gap solution.

-“It had been so long since anybody tried to clean it up or build something substantive." said Vice President of Communications Mark Berry when describing the legacy site.
+“It had been so long since anybody tried to clean it up or build something substantive." said the former Vice President of Communications when describing the legacy site.
 "We built [the former site] in a very haphazard way.
 And it wasn’t set up like an educational institution’s website.”

 The legacy site featured concert events too prominently, giving some users the impression that Colburn was a concert hall offering classes.
 The site had an outdated design and a clunky content management system.
 Too many academic units had permission to create and publish their own content, without approval or oversight.
 Lastly, the site was not mobile-friendly — a big problem considering Colburn’s data showed most users were visiting the site via mobile devices.